-5 Consultation with employees:
+4 Consultation with employees:

 Employers have a legal duty to consult all employees in respect of health and safety issues.
 The School's consultation process is via the ICF.
-These meetings are documented and are available for all staff on the School's Sharepoint site.
+These meetings are documented, and minutes are available for all employees on the School's Sharepoint site.

-6 Contractors:
+5 Contractors: